rbolt13/Oregon-Grown/index.md

 ### MJ in Portland's UGB

 The first point noted on this map is that the percentages for the urban growth boundary matches that of Oregon.
 Meaning about 53% of dispensaries in Portland’s urban growth boundary are chains.
-Another point to add is that one in ten of overall dispensaries in this area is owned by Groundworks, and according to their website their are plans to buy even more dispensaries in this area in 2021.
-Additionally about 20% of dispeensaries in Portland urban growth boundry are owned by one of the big four chains: Groundworks, La Mota, Nectar, or Mr. Nice Guy.
-To add a cartographic note about this map, the cross signs were initally used on the maps to match the common green outlines white plus sign symbology that is assosicated with dispensaries.
+Another point to add is that one in ten of overall dispensaries in this area is owned by Groundworks, and according to their website there are plans to buy even more dispensaries in this area in 2021.
+Additionally about 20% of dispensaries in Portland urban growth boundary are owned by one of the big four chains: Groundworks, La Mota, Nectar, or Mr. Nice Guy.
+To add a cartographic note about this map, the cross signs were initially used on the maps to match the common green outlined white plus sign symbology that is associated with dispensaries.
 Changing the cross signs to other symbology even dot’s did not change the clutter-ness of the left side map in Map 2.
-To counteract the heiracrhy that would to show a more accurate 50/50 split I increased the transparency of both the inside of the yellow cross and it’s orange border.
+To counteract the hierarchy that would show a more accurate 50/50 split I increased the transparency of both the inside of the yellow cross and it’s orange border.
 Additionally, in regards to the symbology for Nectar.
 I played around with darker / more vibrant colors, as well as giving it a higher ranking order, but felt it detracted from the trends I was trying to visually highlight.

 ![map3](/assets/Densest Cities.png)